A multidisciplinary approach to caring for craniosynostosis

-Craniosynostosis is a condition where one or more of the fibrous connections between the brain and the scull, called sutures, in a child’s skull closes too early.
+Craniosynostosis is a condition where one or more of the fibrous connections between the brain and the skull, called sutures, in a child’s skull closes too early.
 When that occurs, it alters the skull's growth pattern.

 If a suture closes too early, the skull cannot grow normally, which causes pressure on the growing brain.
 As the brain continues to grow, it pushes against, or expands, the areas of the skull that are not yet fused.
 This leads to a change in the shape of the head.